primeroIMS/primero/app/controllers/api/README.md

 * Update an existing tracing request: `PATCH /api/v2/tracing_requests/:id`
 * Disable an existing tracing request: `DELETE /api/v2/tracing_requests/:id`

+## Traces

+Endpoints for fetching data about an individual trace or matching a trace to case.
+Trace data will be maintained as part of the tracing request above.

+* [Fetch an individual trace](v2/docs/traces/id/get.md): `GET /api/v2/traces/:id`
+* [Match a trace to a case](v2/docs/traces/id/patch.md): `PATCH /api/v2/traces/:id`

+# Potential Matches

+Search for potential matches for family tracing for a particular trace or case record
+* [Search for traces matching a case](v2/docs/potential_matches/get.md): `GET /api/v2/cases/:id/potential_matches`
+* [Search for cases matching a trace](v2/docs/potential_matches/get.md): `GET /api/v2/traces/:id/potential_matches`

 ## Flagging Endpoints

 Endpoints for query and manipulating flags for cases, tracing request and incidents